A basis theorem for Genus-One Conformal Blocks and modular invariance of intertwining operators: Trace functions associated to intertwining operators

 where the last equality follows from Lemma~\ref{lemma:intermediateformula}.
 We claim that $F((a[0]v,w),q)=0$.
 Indeed, by \eqref{Fcomm}, we have

-Now the proof of \eqref{a[-1]recursive} is complete. \end{proof} Similar to Propositions 4.3.5 and 4.3.6 in \cite{Zhu96}, we have the following formulas for the trace functions associated to an intertwining operator $I$: \begin{coro} Let $a\in V$ and $v\in W$, and $m\geq 2$.
-We have
+This proves \eqref{a[-1]recursive}. \end{proof} As a Corollary of the proof, we have the following recursive formulas about the formal trace functions defined by intertwining operators, generalizing \cite[Propositions 4.3.5, 4.3.6]{Zhu96}. \begin{corollary} Let $a\in V$ and $v\in W$, and $m\geq 2$.
+We have following identities of formal power series in $q$: